MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - For Word, Excel, and PowerPoint: Fixes for high CPU usage, display issues when saving large Excel files, or the application stops responding.

     Also for these applications, to improve performance for Office 2016 with SharePoint Online and OneDrive for Business, automatic and recommended labeling is applied when the file closes rather than when the file saves (automatically saves or the user chooses to save).
-Similarly, if the setting **All documents and email must have a label** is enabled, users will not be prompted to select a label until the file closes.
+Similarly, if the setting **All documents and email must have a label** is enabled, users are not prompted to select a label until the file closes.
 The exception is for Word 2016 and Excel 2016 and the user selects the **Save As** option.
 Then, this action triggers these labeling behaviors if they are configured.

 **New features**: